grafana/grafana/docs/sources/datasources/azure-monitor/_index.md

 ## Query the data source

-The CloudWatch data source can query data from Azure Monitor Metrics and Logs, and the Azure Resource Graph, each with its own specialized query editor.
+The Azure Monitor data source can query data from Azure Monitor Metrics and Logs, and the Azure Resource Graph, each with its own specialized query editor.

 For details, see the [query editor documentation]({{< relref "./query-editor/" >}}).

+## Use template variables

+Instead of hard-coding details such as server, application, and sensor names in metric queries, you can use variables.
+Grafana lists these variables in dropdown select boxes at the top of the dashboard to help you change the data displayed in your dashboard.
+Grafana refers to such variables as template variables.

+For details, see the [template variables documentation]({{< relref "./template-variables/" >}}).

 ## Application Insights and Insights Analytics (removed))